TL;DR

 Separately, I’m intrigued by mechanistic interpretability interfaces, especially interactive “maps” that show features and circuits, like Anthropic’s sparse autoencoder (SAE) work and their feature-explorer style visualizations.
 It’s fun to browse concepts of a model and see how they relate.

-I decided to combine these both interests for the BlueDot’s Technical AI Safety Project.
+I decided to combine both interests for the BlueDot’s Technical AI Safety Project.
 I use SAEs to explore how persona prompting shows up in interpretable feature space, and I package the results into an interactive UI for easy browsing.
 Concretely, I wanted a UI where someone can quickly explore questions like: Which SAE features are most associated with a given role?
 Which roles look similar in SAE feature space?
 Do assistant-like roles and role-play-heavy roles separate along a consistent direction?
 I also built a second UI that visualizes the “persona drift” examples from Assistant Axis in SAE feature space, with per-feature and token-level views.

 The main takeaways are: